 • Pre-1933 $20, $10 Eagle coins

-Selling numismatics can be more complicated if you’re looking to get the most since it’s necessary to find a buyer that is willing to pay the price of the numismatic value.
+Selling numismatics can be more complicated if you’re looking to get the most since it’s necessary to find a buyer willing to pay the price of the numismatic value.
 These are mainly interesting to coin collectors and museums as they like to show off the rare coin and aren’t using it as a form of investment.